diced/zipline/README.md

 # Contributing

 ## Bug reports
-Create an issue on GitHub, please include the following:
+Create an issue on GitHub, please include the following (if one of them is not applicable to the issue then it's not needed):
 * The steps to reproduce the bug
 * Logs of Zipline
 * The version of Zipline